basaransuleyman/Compose-FeatureBase-Multi-Module-Clean-Hexagonal-Architecture-Android-Kotlin/README.md

 Startup Time: While @Composable screen functions are only invoked when necessary, the impact on the app's startup time can vary depending on project complexity and screen content it needs to be tried with its project.
 Documentation: Without well-documented argument-passing systems,  may find it challenging to grasp the navigation logic.

+Network Module - `network`

+The Network Module is a critical component of the architecture, encompassing all aspects of networking logic.
+It is crafted to function independently, sourcing its constants from the core module while remaining detached from other modules.

+Advantages:

+Isolation: Isolating network operations allows the rest of the application to be indifferent to the data's origin, whether it's fetched from a remote server or local database.
+Single Responsibility: Dedicated to network transactions, the module serves as a centralized point for implementing changes related to network operations.
+Reusability: With consistent data contracts, the Network Module can be repurposed across various projects or features within the same project.
+Disadvantages:

+Modular Overhead: An extensive number of modules can introduce complexity in the build configuration and may lead to longer build times.

+Dependency Management: Ensuring that the Network Module remains fully decoupled requires meticulous management of dependencies, which can be challenging as the project grows.